 It's all very well put together, and a well-judged mix of power and ease of use.
 Whether you're a VPN expert or just looking for an easy life, there's something for you here.

 There are a decent set of options and settings, especially for an iOS app.
-You get a wider choice of apps than the desktop builds (WireGuard, OpenVPN, IKEv2, the less secure IKEv1 has been dropped since our last review), the ability to choose UDP or TCP connections, set a custom port, use your favorite DNS, take fine-tuned control over encryption and enable a kill switch to protect you online.
+You get a wider choice of apps than the desktop builds (WireGuard, OpenVPN, IKEv2), the ability to choose UDP or TCP connections, set a custom port, use your favorite DNS, take fine-tuned control over encryption and enable a kill switch to protect you online.

 An updated Network Management tile makes it easier to set particular networks as trusted or untrusted, and instruct the app to automatically connect or disconnect whenever you access them.

-There are a handful of useful iOS-specific features, too, including optional support for Siri shortcuts to connect or disconnect the VPN.
+There are a handful of useful iOS-specific features, too, including optional support for Siri shortcuts to connect or disconnect the VPN, and a Safari content blocker.

 Overall, this is a quality app, easy to use and far more capable than most of the iOS competition.
 A must-see for more demanding Apple users.